-The Master Plan also anticipates that between 100-150 parking spaces will be available in a new structure in the Kakaako Makai area with the future development ofLot C. This will replace parking stalls lost with the reduction of the central lot, and augment it when needed for special events.
+The Master Plan also anticipates that between 100-150 parking spaces will be available in a new structure in the Kakaako Makai area at the new development on Lot C. This will replace parking stalls lost with the reduction of the central lot, and augment it when needed for special events.
 After full-build out, the number of parking spaces will number approximately 500.
+If, in the future, the sports complex develops to include a gymnasium that can accommodate large tournaments, a parking structure that could accommodate an additional 500 vehicles could be added in the Point Panic area.